• Skip to primary navigation

 Fruit Machine

 The problem with paying for social ads is that they do not always give the return on investment.
-Getting lots of Likes or Retweets may feel good but I know for a fact many people do not measure the return.
+Getting lots of Likes or Retweets may feel good but I know for a fact many people do not measure effectively.
+I know one client who didn’t even have analytics installed on their site.

 Social Burn Out